-- 6.1 Figure 2 below outlines the main steps in the application process for a Decision. - 6.2 The Ordinance does not provide any timeframe for the Commission's review of an Application for a Decision or prescribe any deadline for making a Decision.
-The timing of a particular review or time required to make a Decision will vary depending on, for example, the complexity of the case and the availability of Commission resources.
-The Commission will, however, endeavour to process applications expeditiously.
+- 6.1 Figure 2 below outlines the main steps in the application process for a Decision. - 6.2 The Ordinance does not provide any timeframe for the Commission's review of an Application or prescribe any deadline for making a Decision.
+The timing of a particular review will vary depending on, for example, the complexity of the case and the availability of Commission resources.